 The Texas Behavior Support Initiative was developed by the Statewide Behavior Network to meet the training requirements of TAC 89.1053 and provide foundational information on Positive Behavior Interventions and Supports.
-Statewide campus level core team TBSI training was initially conducted during the 2002-2003 school year.
-The TBSI online training was created to provide an additonal tool for schools to provide training to the rest of their staff in a way that was efficient and easily accessible.
-The expectation still exists for every campus in Texas to maintain a core team that has been trained in the face to face TOT sessions.
-The TBSI training is designed to assist campus teams in developing and implementing a wide range of behavior strategies and prevention-based interventions.
-These skills help educators establish school-wide, classroom and individual student level systems of support.
+TBSI training was initially conducted during the 2002-2003 school year.
+The TBSI online training was created to provide an additional tool for schools to provide training to the rest of their staff in a way that was efficient and easily accessible.
+The expectation still exists for every campus in Texas to maintain a core team that has been trained in the free online training sessions.
+TBSI training is designed to assist campus teams in developing and implementing a wide range of behavior strategies and prevention-based interventions.
+These skills help educators establish school-wide, classroom, and individual student-level systems of support.

-The Texas Behavior Support Initiative, or TBSI, is a legislatively mandated state level training by Senate Bill 1196 and the Texas Administrative Code. §89.1053.
-The TBSI training is designed to provide foundational knowledge for the use of Positive behavior Interventions and Supports for students with disabilities as well as with all students.
-While the TBSI training meets legislative requirements related to procedures for the use of restraint and time-out, it also provides a framework for sharing a wide range of foundational level behavior strategies and prevention based schoolwide, classroom, and individual interventions.
-Click on the following link to register for the TBSI online training.
+The Texas Behavior Support Initiative, or TBSI, is a legislatively mandated state-level training by Senate Bill 1196 and the Texas Administrative Code. §89.1053.
+The TBSI training is designed to provide foundational knowledge for the use of Positive Behavior Interventions and Supports for students with disabilities as well as with all students.
+While the TBSI training meets legislative requirements related to procedures for the use of restraint and time-out, it also provides a framework for sharing a wide range of foundational level behavior strategies and prevention-based school-wide, classroom, and individual interventions.

-*Any staff who may, or has, retrained a child needs the online TBSI training plus an approved restraint training.
+*Any staff who may, or has, restrained a child needs the online TBSI training plus an approved restraint training.